The Moduli Space of Harnack Curves in Toric Surfaces: Preliminaries

+The amoebas of Harnack curves are specially well-behaved: \begin{proposition}{\cite{mikhalkin2001amoebas}} Let $\RR C$ be a real algebraic curve with Newton polygon $\Delta$ and $\AAA= \AAA(C)$ its amoeba.
+The following are equivalent: \begin{enumerate} \item $\RR C$ is Harnack curve \item The map $\Log|_{C^\circ}$ is at most 2-to-1. \item $\area(\AAA) = \pi^2\area(\Delta)$ \end{enumerate} \end{proposition} For arbitrary curves, $\area(\AAA) \leq \pi^2\area(\Delta)$ \cite{passare2004amoebas}, so Harnack curves have the amoebas with maximal area.
+Smooth Harnack curves are also characterized by having maximal curvature, and by having totally real logarithmic Gauss map \cite{passare2010curvature,mikhalkin2000real}.
+However there are more general singular curves whose logarithmic Gauss map is also totally real \cite{lang2015generalization}.

-Each connected component of the complement of an Amoeba is convex and has a point in $\Delta_M$ naturally associated to it.
-One way to look at this correspondence is through the Ronkin function.
+Each connected component of the complement of an amoeba is convex and has a point in $\Delta_M$ naturally associated to it, as we now show.
+Let $f: \RR^2 \rightarrow \RR$ be a Laurent polynomial.
+The \emph{Ronkin function} $R_f : \RR^2 \rightarrow \RR$ of $f$ defined in \cite{Ronkin}, is